sz16900/newsweek-clone/README.md

-# Newsweek - Bootstrap Clone
+# [HTML/CSS Project: Newsweek Clone]

-> In this project, I am going to make a super responsive clone of the Newsweek magazine by using Bootstrap.
+In this project, I am going to make an HTML/CSS Newsweek clone in order to demonstrate mastery of cloning a static website with front-end best practices.
+For this project I use Bootstrap to handle the moblile-friendly experience.
 This project is completed by Seth Zea, in partial requirements of the Microverse cirriculum.

 ---